 Ferries are a great way to explore the city if you are heading to specific neighborhoods, but for tourists who wish to use the ferry to simply admire the area from the water, the two most scenic routes are Belem to Porto Brandão; and Cais do Sodré to Cacilhas routes.
 The Belem ferry offers fantastic views of the coastline and the stunning Ponte 25 de Abril suspension bridge.

-If you choose to take the ferry, the cost of a crossing varies, depending on your starting point and destination.
-The prices range from 1.25 euros (Belem to Porto Brandão and Trafaria); and 2.80 euros (from Cais do Sodré to Montijo).
-There are no “round trip” tickets available so two single tickets must be purchased.
+If you choose to take the ferry, the price of a ticket is 1.25 euros but there are no “round trip” tickets available so two single tickets must be purchased.

-When riding the ferry, you can purchase tickets at the ferry stations, and / or use your Viva Viagem reusable transport card.
+When riding the ferry, you can purchase tickets at the ferry stations or use your Viva Viagem reusable transport card.
 Keep in mind that this card can only hold one type of ticket at a time.
 For example, if it holds a metro ticket, you cannot add a ferry ticket to it.

 In Lisbon, the city buses and metro trains are wheelchair accessible.
 Many of the metro stops have ramps and elevators, but it is advisable to check the metro map to ensure the stops you need are wheelchair friendly.